confluentinc/schema-registry/docs/avro.rst

 Backward Compatibility
 ^^^^^^^^^^^^^^^^^^^^^^

-``BACKWARD`` compatibility means that data produced with an older schema can be read by consumers written with a newer schema.
+``BACKWARD`` compatibility means that consumers using the new schema can read data produced with the last schema.
-For example, if there are three schemas for a subject that change in order `X-2`, `X-1`, and `X` then ``BACKWARD`` compatibility ensures that consumers using the newest schema `X` can process data written by producers using schema `X` or `X-1`, but not necessarily `X-2`.
+For example, if there are three schemas for a subject that change in order `X-2`, `X-1`, and `X` then ``BACKWARD`` compatibility ensures that consumers using the new schema `X` can process data written by producers using schema `X` or `X-1`, but not necessarily `X-2`.
-If the compatibility is set to ``BACKWARD_TRANSITIVE`` (not just ``BACKWARD``), then it means that consumers using the new schema can read data written by producers using all previously registered schemas (not just the last two schemas).
+If the consumer using the new schema needs to be able to process data written by all registered schemas, not just the last two schemas, then use ``BACKWARD_TRANSITIVE`` instead of ``BACKWARD``.
-For example, if there are three schemas for a subject that change in order `X-2`, `X-1`, and `X` then ``BACKWARD_TRANSITIVE`` compatibility ensures that consumers using the newest schema `X` can process data written by producers using schema `X`, `X-1`, or `X-2`.
+For example, if there are three schemas for a subject that change in order `X-2`, `X-1`, and `X` then ``BACKWARD_TRANSITIVE`` compatibility ensures that consumers using the new schema `X` can process data written by producers using schema `X`, `X-1`, or `X-2`.

 An example of a backward compatible change is a removal of a field.
 A consumer that was developed to process events without this field will be able to process events written with the old schema and contain the field – the consumer will just ignore that field.